ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_started/01-installation-instructions.md

 To create your account, simply [https://github.com/join](https://github.com/join) and create a new username.
 Once you have your account, **please share your username with the instructor so I can add you to our course repository**.
 In terms of selecting a username, I would recommend choosing something that you plan to use professionally, unless for some reason you want to keep your activity for the course anonymous (totally your choice!).

 GitHub provides additional documentation on [signing up for an account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
 You'll be using a [free personal account](https://github.com/pricing) to work with GitHub.
-Most of our work will be in public respositories, but if you are doing research that you would like to be kept private, you will also be able to set up private repositories under this account.
+Most of our work will be in public repositories, but if you are doing research that you would like to be kept private, you will also be able to set up private repositories under this account.

 <h4 id="writing-code">Installing some way of writing code</h4>